 SpaceVim

-Home | About | Quick start guide | Documentation | Development | Community | Sponsors
+Home | About | Quick start guide | Documentation | Development | Community | Sponsors | 中文

-You can only consider reading the sections relevant to what you are going to do:
+We have some guidelines that we need all contributors to follow.
+You can only think about reading the part that is relevant to what you are going to do:

 The license is GPLv3 for all the parts of SpaceVim.
 This includes:

-Subjects should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
+Subjects should be no greater than 50 characters, should not begin with a capital letter and do not end with a period.

 Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use change; not changed or changes.

-Not all commits are complex enough to warrant a body body, therefore it is optional and only used when a commit requires a bit of explanation and context.
+Not all commits are complex enough to warrant a body, therefore it is optional and only used when a commit requires a bit of explanation and context.

 The footer is optional and is used to reference issue tracker IDs.